Engineering Note

 /api

 This structure does not fail immediately.
-It fails gradually as complexity increases.
+It fails gradually as the product grows and more logic gets placed in folders that were never designed for long-term complexity.

 System Design / Approach

 A scalable structure is built around responsibilities, not file types.
-Instead of grouping by what the file is, group by what the code does.
+Instead of grouping code only by what the file is, group it by what the code does and which part of the product it belongs to.

 /src